 3. Vascular surgeons do not treat all varicose and spider veins with the same methods.

 The choice of methods for your vein treatment can depend on the size of your varicose and spider veins.
 Microphlebectomy, for example, is often the treatment of choice for medium varicose veins, while endovenous laser therapy can work for larger varicose veins.
 Ultrasound-guided sclerotherapy is appropriate for smaller varicose veins and spider veins, while laser ablation is an approach for smaller spider veins on the face.

 4. You may see results very quickly.

-While varicose and spider veins can take years to develop, and you may have waited a long time before seeking New Jersey vein treatment for them, you can see results very soon.
-Your varicose or spider veins can begin to disappear after the first appointment in many cases.
+While varicose and spider veins can take years to develop, and may have waited a long time before seeking New Jersey vein treatment, you can see results very soon.
+In many cases, your varicose or spider veins can begin to disappear after the first appointment.

 5. Your health insurance company may cover your expenses.

 Health insurance providers may cover your expenses for varicose vein removal if your varicose veins are a medical condition.
-This can be the case if they are causing your legs to swell, or are burning and itching.
+This can be the case if they are causing your legs to swell or burn and itch.
 Treatment for smaller varicose veins may not be eligible for reimbursement if they are a strictly cosmetic problem.
 Your health insurance is unlikely to cover treatment for spider veins, since this kind of New Jersey vein treatment tends to fall in the category of cosmetic procedures.